-Jeffrey Tambor Leaves Transparent Amid Sexual Harassment Accusations
+Jeffrey Tambor Announces He's Leaving Transparent Amid Sexual Harassment Accusations

-Amid accusations of sexual harassment, Jeffrey Tambor is walking away from Transparent and the role that won him two Emmys.
+Amid accusations of sexual harassment, Jeffrey Tambor says he is walking away from Transparent and the role that won him two Emmys.

 On Sunday, the film and TV actor announced that he was exiting the Amazon series, which he has appeared on for four seasons.